-Candidates can expect to receive their results via the email address supplied on the application within 10 working days after the examination.
+Candidates can expect to receive their results within 10 working days after the examination.

 There are two possible outcomes of the examination: Pass or Fail.

 Candidates who have passed the examination, will have their names passed to the Membership Department of the Faculty.
 They will be asked to become a Member of the Faculty, which is one of the requirements for completion of training and being recommended for inclusion on the specialist register.